JacobReynolds/ssrfDetector/README.md

 For the actual website these variables were set at runtime, as it is not secure to store these in files.
 These were fed in at runtime using [RancherOS](http://rancher.com/clustering-a-node-js-application-with-mongo-docker-and-rancher/) which is a great container management platform (among other things).
 RancherOS also helped secure the databases, that is why there is no DB auth set up in this instance.

+### Nginx
+I used Nginx as a personal preference, but any web server will do.
+Nginx was used to route the proper domain names to the ports.
+This app works best when set up with Nginx server blocks to forward ssrfdetector.com:80 -> localhost:3000 and blinkie.xyz -> localhost:3001.
+Otherwise the lack of hostnames can cause issues sometimes.

 ### Ratelimit
 There will also need to be a cronjob set up to run the blinkie/resetRateLimits.js NodeJS file.
 This can be set up [easily](https://help.ubuntu.com/community/CronHowto) and I ran it once a day to reset the ratelimits.